SmokePigDad/rpg-mcp-servers/quick-start-guide.md

 # Quick Start Guide – Storyteller System (oWoD/Chronicles of Darkness)

 Welcome to the Model Context Protocol Storyteller System server suite!
-This quick-start will help you make characters, play scenes, roll pools, and use the powerful automation included—no D&D rules required.
+This quick-start will help you make characters, play scenes, roll pools, and use the powerful automation included.

 ---